Forever Only

 "Forever Only" is a song recorded by South Korean singer Jaehyun.
 It was released on August 18, 2022, alongside an accompanying music video, as the fourth single of the NCT Lab project.
 The song was written by Jaehyun, Dewain Whitmore Jr., Ellie Suh, Micah Premnath, and producer Tido Nguyen.
-It is described as a guitar-driven R&B and pop track reminiscent of the 2000s.
+It is described as a guitar-driven R&B track reminiscent of the 2000s.
 Inspired by the time Jaehyun spent in Milan, the lyrics express one's yearning for the person they love.
 It charted at number 120 on the Circle Digital Chart in South Korea, and at number 14 on the Billboard World Digital Song Sales chart in the United States.
 The song received positive reviews from critics, with praise for its composition and Jaehyun's vocal performance.

 Background and release

 On August 12, 2022, SM Entertainment announced that Jaehyun would release his first single on August 18.
 It would also be the fourth single featured on NCT Lab, a special season of the digital music project SM Station.
 Teaser images were revealed on NCT's social medias and a teaser for the music video was released on August 17.
 "Forever Only" and its accompanying music video were released on August 18.
 Its official remix by Shindrum was released on January 6, 2023, alongside a 3D music video.